 After riding Peter Pan there should be time for a few more attractions in Fantasyland.
 We highly recommend Mr. Toad’s Wild Ride, Alice in Wonderland and the Storybook Land Canal Boats.
-Depending on the park closing time, we recommend coming back right before closing so you should have time later to finish what you started.
-On the way out of the land, as you head to Space Mountain, get a FastPass for Matterhorn Bobsleds if your time window is open.
+If you’re running low on time before the FastPass window for Space Mountain ends, don’t worry.
+We’ll be back in Fantasyland later in the day.

 Main Street Snacks and New Orleans Square Attractions

 If you haven’t already used your Matterhorn FastPass then the window should be open at this point.
 After that, it’s time for a snack on Main Street before heading over to the other side of the park.
 If you are looking for a sweet treat the Jolly Holiday Bakery has the delicious Raspberry Rose Mickey Macaron or Matterhorn Macaroon.
 I prefer the raspberry option but it isn’t as good of a value.
 For the brave souls that can stomach a corn dog before noon, this is an opportune time to enjoy the incredible Little Red Wagon.
 This itinerary requires a lot of eating, just so you know.

 After your snack, get a FastPass for Indiana Jones Adventure and head to New Orleans Square.
 Along the way, if the Jungle Cruise wait is under 20 minutes then go for it!
 Upon reaching New Orleans Square get a FastPass for Fantasmic! that night (this won’t take away from your attraction FastPasses) and then ride both Haunted Mansion and Pirates of the Caribbean.
-These are both must-do’s but shouldn’t have very big lines due to their high capacities.
+These are both must-do’s that shouldn’t have very big lines due to their high capacities.
 The one exception to that is if it’s during Halloween season and Haunted Mansion has the Haunted Mansion Holiday overlay going.
 You probably will want a FastPass then.
 As long as the lines are under 30 minutes then go standby for both rides, each of them should move quickly.
 After this, riding Splash Mountain via the single-rider line is a good option if you are open to doing this.
 If not, opt for later that night or use a FastPass later in the day.

 Lunch at Cafe Orleans or Rancho del Zocalo

 After lunch, continue the FastPass tour of the park by getting one for Big Thunder Mountain Railroad.
 After that head back to Fantasyland for a ride on it’s a small world.
 To complete all of the lands in Disneyland, make your way over to Toontown and check on Roger Rabbit’s wait time.
-If it’s more than 25 minutes, I recommend skipping this one but others like it far more than I do.
+If it’s more than 25 minutes, come back for it later at night or eventually use a FastPass.
 Exploring Toontown for a few minutes, with the visual gags is probably worth it even though it is easily the worst land in the park.
 On the way back from Toontown check the wait times on any Fantasyland attractions that you skipped earlier, as well as Mad Tea Party and Snow White’s Scary Adventure.